-Christchurch City Council Annual Plan
+Christchurch City Council Financial Plan and Programme (The Plan)

-The Plan provides a statement of direction for the Council and ensures consistency and co-ordination in both making policies and decisions concerning the use of Council resources.
+The Plan is the Council's statement of direction.
+It helps to ensure consistency and co-ordination in the decision-making and policy setting process.
 The Plan also contains a summary of the Long Term Financial Strategy, the Borrowing Management Policy, the Investment Policy and the changes to the Funding Policy.

 As part of the process to finalise the Plan, a Draft Plan is published in April setting out the proposed plans and policies.
-The Council then seeks public input through the submission process.
+The Council then seeks public input through the submission process before finalising the Plan.